All posts

 1. Rows

-3. Once the data is ready, click the Share button on the top right corner of the toolbar, next to the Live button and turn on Share privately with the link.
+3. Once your data is ready, click on the option menu “...” in the top right corner of the table you want to import in Notion.
+Select Embed from the list of options, enable Share privately with the link and click on Copy URL

 Share_spreadsheet_link

-5. In your Notion, paste your link and choose the Create embed option.
+4. In your Notion page, paste your link and choose the Create embed option.
 Adjust the size of the embed.

 Notion_embed_table